Cryptography: NSA involvement

 Another contentious issue connected to cryptography in the United States is the influence of the National Security Agency on cipher development and policy.
 The NSA was involved with the design of DES during its development at IBM and its consideration by the National Bureau of Standards as a possible Federal Standard for cryptography.
 DES was designed to be resistant to differential cryptanalysis, a powerful and general cryptanalytic technique known to the NSA and IBM, that became publicly known only when it was rediscovered in the late 1980s.
 According to Steven Levy, IBM discovered differential cryptanalysis, but kept the technique secret at the NSA's request.
 The technique became publicly known only when Biham and Shamir re-discovered and announced it some years later.
 The entire affair illustrates the difficulty of determining what resources and knowledge an attacker might actually have.

 Another instance of the NSA's involvement was the 1993 Clipper chip affair, an encryption microchip intended to be part of the Capstone cryptography-control initiative.
 Clipper was widely criticized by cryptographers for two reasons.
 The cipher algorithm (called Skipjack) was then classified (declassified in 1998, long after the Clipper initiative lapsed).
-The classified cipher caused concerns that the NSA had deliberately made the cipher weak in order to assist its intelligence efforts.
+The classified cipher caused concerns that the NSA had deliberately made the cipher weak to assist its intelligence efforts.
 The whole initiative was also criticized based on its violation of Kerckhoffs's Principle, as the scheme included a special escrow key held by the government for use by law enforcement (i.e. wiretapping).